An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

-$\pi$ has the right lifting property against all arrows in $I^m$ if and only for every arrow $f \in X$ such that $\pi(f)$ is marked in $Y$, $f$ is marked in $X$.
-A trivial fibration is a map that has both these properties. \end{remark}
+$\pi$ has the right lifting property against all morphisms in $I^{+m}$ if and only if for every arrow $f \in X$ such that $\pi(f)$ is marked in $Y$, $f$ is marked in $X$.
+An acyclic fibration is a map that has both these properties. \end{remark}

-\begin{remark} The cofibrant objects of $\micat$ are exactly the $m$-marked $\infty$-categories whose underlying $\infty$-category is free on a polygraph, with any possible marking on them (not just the special markings of \ref{def_special_marked_poly}).
-Indeed, transfinite compositions of pushouts by arrows in $I^a$ only starting from the empty $\infty$-category exactly give all polygraphs with no markings on them.
-Pushouts by $I^m$ are simply changing the marking and can make any arrow marked, so by also taking pushouts by arrows in $I^m$ one obtains all polygraphs with any possible marking on them.
-Finally, it was shown in \cite{metayer2008cofibrant} that polygraphs are closed under retract in $\icat$, so they constitute all cofibrant objects. \end{remark}